Marist plays Iona, looks for 4th straight home win - WTOP News

 Poughkeepsie, New York; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Marist hosts Iona trying to continue its three-game home winning streak.
+BOTTOM LINE: Marist will try to keep its three-game home win streak intact when the Red Foxes play Iona.

 The Red Foxes are 8-3 on their home court.
-Marist ranks ninth in the MAAC with 12.3 assists per game led by Jadin Collins averaging 3.0.
+Marist ranks ninth in the MAAC with 28.4 points per game in the paint led by Jadin Collins averaging 10.0.

-The Gaels are 8-9 in MAAC play.
-Iona ranks fourth in the MAAC scoring 31.9 points per game in the paint led by Greg Gordon averaging 11.0.
+The Gaels have gone 8-9 against MAAC opponents.
+Iona is fifth in the MAAC giving up 71.8 points while holding opponents to 46.1% shooting.

-Marist’s average of 6.9 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 7.3 per game Iona allows.
-Iona averages 8.1 made 3-pointers per game this season, 1.8 more made shots on average than the 6.3 per game Marist allows.
+Marist’s average of 6.9 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 7.3 per game Iona gives up.
+Iona has shot at a 43.0% rate from the field this season, 2.6 percentage points greater than the 40.4% shooting opponents of Marist have averaged.

-TOP PERFORMERS: Max Allen is averaging 11.9 points for the Red Foxes.
-Josh Pascarelli is averaging 11.1 points over the last 10 games for Marist.
+TOP PERFORMERS: Max Allen is scoring 11.9 points per game with 3.9 rebounds and 2.0 assists for the Red Foxes.
+Josh Pascarelli is averaging 11.1 points and 2.6 rebounds while shooting 47.3% over the past 10 games for Marist.

-Wheza Panzo is shooting 36.7% from beyond the arc with 2.8 made 3-pointers per game for the Gaels, while averaging 9.8 points.
-Gordon is shooting 55.9% and averaging 16.3 points over the past 10 games for Iona.
+Greg Gordon is scoring 15.9 points per game and averaging 7.3 rebounds for the Gaels.
+Wheza Panzo is averaging 2.8 made 3-pointers over the last 10 games for Iona.

 LAST 10 GAMES: Red Foxes: 7-3, averaging 66.0 points, 32.2 rebounds, 13.5 assists, 5.8 steals and 2.3 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 60.8 points per game.